Chardonnay Dozen - TONIC 100 MEMBERS ONLY

-After the grapes were hand-picked, we chilled them overnight before foot stomping them over several hours (cold and foot-numbing work!).
-They soaked on their skins for 36 hours before being basket pressed into French oak barrels for a natural fermentation.
-Once in there we left the juice on its lees, with regular topping but without any stirring, until racking and bottling in January 2017.
+We foot-stomped the fruit and the juice then spent 24 hours on its skins, adding interesting flavour and textural components before being basket pressed into mainly old French oak barrels for a natural fermentation.
+Once in there we left the juice on its lees, with regular topping but without any stirring, until racking and bottling in January 2019.
 It didn't go through malo-lactic fermentation and the final wine was neither fined nor filtered.

 Ha!
 Reading last year's notes apparently we made a ring of flaming grapefruits!
 Where does this stuff come from?!
 Well 2018 definitely sees this wine in the citrus realm again.
 As they say in Philly..."Trust the process" and that's exactly what we did by really doing nothing at all once the wine was in barrel.
 It has ended up a little more like earlier releases with a savoury grilled nut slant to the wine.
 There's some flinty funk and a touch of pickled ginger, set alongside that grapefruit and lemon.
 Texture is already there and weight will build with time in bottle.
 Damn...delicious, delicious, delicious.